-Over the first few weeks, this isn’t much of a problem.
+Over the first few weeks, this isn’t much of a problem for a healthy, adult snake.
 After all, snakes that brumate will naturally go months without eating.
-But not eating at the wrong time of year will make your snake much weaker, and will damage their immune system.
+But not eating will usually weaken your snake’s health and damage its immune system.

-Beyond that, their nose-rubbing behavior can cause problems too.
-If they keep going for long enough, this can cause abscesses and open wounds.
+Beyond that, a snake’s nose-rubbing behavior can cause problems.
+If it continues for long enough, this can cause abscesses and open wounds.
 These wounds can become infected, which can become fatal (septicemia).

 How to De-stress Snakes